 - Bottom Up:

 At RedMonk, each of us has – in some way – lived Billy Marshall’s dictum,”The CIO is the Last to Know.”
 That’s not to say the role’s not important: as the one writing the checks, CIOs remain a key stakeholder.
 But they are no longer, in our view, the primary decision makers when it comes to technology adoption.
-Technologies like Linux, Apache, MySQL, PHP, Eclipse, and Firefox didn’t reach mainstream acceptance because of CIOs; they are where they are because they’re good technology and lots of people used them.
+Technologies like Linux, Apache, MySQL, PHP, Eclipse, Docker and Kubernetes didn’t reach mainstream acceptance because of CIOs; they are where they are because they’re good technology and lots of people used them.
 When adoption hits a certain critical mass, CIO approval becomes a fait accompli.

 So we at RedMonk tend to spend more time focusing on the adopters than the CIO, because we think that in this day and age, they’re the make or break audience.

-Simply put, as James said this morning, you can buy our thinking but not our opinion.
+Simply put, as James has said, you can buy our thinking but not our opinion.
 What does this mean?
 In simple terms, it means that you can’t pay us to say nice things about you.
 There are analyst firms that do that, and we’re happy to point you in their direction.
 We’re a small firm, and our integrity is a big part of who we are.
 So that means no RedMonk-branded, commissioned whitepapers, period.
 If folks want to buy them after we’ve written them, great.
 But we won’t write complimentary whitepapers for cash.
 Not just because it’s – in our view – a dishonest practice; we also don’t think they’re high value for readers.

 - Open Source: